lepisma/lepisma.github.io/_posts/2014-11-25-interstellar-tesseract.md

 ---

 <span class="dropcap">J</span>ust watched
-[Interstellar](http://www.imdb.com/title/tt0816692) and boy !
+[Interstellar](http://www.imdb.com/title/tt0816692) and boy!
 It was beauty.
 From flawlessly getting away with the paradoxes every sci fi movie (specially related to time travel) faces, to the *[celebrated](http://www.wired.com/2014/10/astrophysics-interstellar-black-hole/)* black hole visualisation, everything was a work of art.

 I was just wondering if we can help the lower dimensional people (If there are any) using a similar relay for our understandings of the worlds.
 But before that, we need to understand how the tesseract worked in the movie.

----

 ## Tesseract